Food Scraps and Recycling Bylaw 464

 New Business Food Scraps & Recycling Requirement

 The Town of Banff has recently passed a bylaw that requires all non-residential sector entities to separate food scraps and recycling from garbage.
-The bylaw will come into effect on October 1, 2022 with enforcement beginning in 2023.
+The bylaw came into effect on October 1, 2022 with enforcement beginning in 2023.

 Building owners and property managers are responsible for ensuring adequate bins are in place and informing their tenants of the requirement to separate food scraps from garbage.
 All businesses that rent space in a building are expected to participate in the program.
 Garbage bins that contain visible amounts of food scraps and recycling will no longer be acceptable and could be subject to fines.